 | C | Cmaj7 | C7 | F/C |

-The Chorus take off harmonically by starting on chord II, then predictably moving V – I – VI.
-Following this it gets more adventurous.
+The chorus takes off harmonically by starting on chord II, then predictably moving to V – I – VI.
+Following this, it gets more adventurous.

 | Dm G | C Am | Dm G | C C7 | Dm G |